notalim/snoops/README.md

 1. Log in to your account.
 2. Browse available dogs by swiping through the listings.
-3. Filter dogs based on your preferences, such as breed, age, size, and gender.
+3. In order to filter dogs based on your preferences, go to your settings page by clicking on the heading that   says "Hello, (Your Name)!".
+This is where you can update your preferences such as breed, age, size, and gender.
 4. View detailed information about a dog.
 5. Save dogs to your favorites list for future reference.
 Contact the adoption center to initiate the adoption process.